Stockholmsnovis/NuGetDocs/site/Docs/Reference/Ecosystem.markdown

   * Python

 ## OctopusDeploy
 [OctopusDeploy](http://octopusdeploy.com/) is a convention-based automated deployment solution using NuGet as a protocol.
-You can use the Community edition for free (limited to 1 project) or [buy](http://octopusdeploy.com/purchase) one of the paying editions.
+You can use the Community edition for free (limited to 5 projects) or [buy](http://octopusdeploy.com/purchase) one of the paying editions.

 * Documentation: [http://octopusdeploy.com/documentation](http://octopusdeploy.com/documentation)
 * Blog: [http://octopusdeploy.com/blog](http://octopusdeploy.com/blog)